mariosotil/river-framework/README.md

 - Good to develop standalone Java programs, Servlets or XPages programs

+## Getting Started
+A "Getting Started" or "Learn in five minutes" guide along more demo projects will be written in September, 2015.

 ## Demo

 A full demo as an Eclipse project of a stand-alone Java program is [here](https://github.com/mariosotil/river-framework-demo).